leonardochappuis/sddmsel/README.md

 # FAQ

-1. Sometimes SDDM might but with no audio on the login screen if pipewire is initialized after SSDM
+1. Sometimes SDDM might play no audio on the login screen if pipewire is initialized after it

 Here's a possible solution.
 Change the `sddm.service` file: